 We hand select and pressure clean every rock (Miami Oolite – extremely porous type of limestone ) that goes in the water, and leave them on the bottom for at least two years until they are ready to be harvested.
 We don’t buy machine sorted rock so we don’t boast of having millions of pounds of rock in the water, but what we do have is very high quality.

 By our standard, Aquacultured Live Rock is not ready until it has about 75% coverage (time of harvest) by some sort of coralline algae or other durable, reef friendly, encrusting invertebrate.
+We can not guarantee a variety of species on the rock and the coralline algae is the most dominant species on our rock.
 A few pieces of rocks will have some sort of live coral growing on them, usually some sort of Porites, Siderastrea, or Millipora but it has been rather uncommon.
 Green macro algae such as Halimida are also common, as are a wide variety of brown fleshy algae.
-Compared to most other live rock harvested in the Gulf of Mexico, our live rock is 100 % Aptasia free.
+Compared to most other live rock harvested in the Gulf of Mexico, our live rock is 100 % Aptasia free (If you find something similar looking, it is baby curly cue anemone).
 This live rock for sale is completely different from Gulf of Mexico rock as far as the biodiversity goes.
 We have a wide variety of coraline algae which comes in different kind of colors like purple, pink to orange.
 Currently our coraline algae on the rock seems to be more purple.
 Our live rock for sale goes through cycles throughout the year which means sometimes with we have a bit more macro algae and sometimes hardly anything.
 We don’t guarantee live arrival of hitchhikers.